ufrgs-hyman/meican/docs/guide/migration.md

 ####1.
 COPY METHOD

 The best backup method is copy all files from the current installation.
-Replace the #USER# and #HOST# with your user and server address.
+Replace the #USER# and #HOST# with your user and old server address.
 After that, run the following command:

 ```
 sudo rsync -a #USER#@#HOST#:/path/to/old/meican2 /path/to/new/meican2